Morgan Stanley's Browne to head UK bank lobby

-LONDON The new head of Britain's banking lobby group, tasked with defending the unpopular industry at a time of far-reaching reform, will be Anthony Browne, a Morgan Stanley banker and former advisor to London mayor Boris Johnson.
+LONDON The new head of the country banking lobby group, tasked with defending the unpopular industry at a time of far-reaching reform, will be Anthony Browne, a Morgan Stanley (MS.N) banker and former advisor to London mayor Boris Johnson.

 Browne will take over as chief executive of the British Bankers' Association (BBA) in September, the group said on Tuesday.